pdg137/micropython-build/README.md

-To build a combined UF2 file that contains both MicroPython (compiled from source) and a filesystem with Pololu example code, install [Nix] and [Git] on a Linux machine, then navigate to this directory and run `./build.sh -A pololu-3pi-2040-robot`.
+To build a combined UF2 file that contains both MicroPython (compiled from source) and a filesystem with Pololu example code, install [Nix] and [Git] on a Linux machine, then navigate to this directory and run one of the following:
+- `./build.sh -A pololu-3pi-2040-robot`
+- `./build.sh -A pololu-zumo-2040-robot`

-You can also build MicroPython itself without a filesystem by running `./build.sh -A pololu-3pi-2040-robot.base`.
+You can also build MicroPython itself without a filesystem by running one of the commands above with `.base` appended to the end (no spaces).

 These builds are reproducible: if you build the firmware the same way on two different machines or at two different times, you should get the exact same result.